proc7ts/context-values/README.md

 Updatable Context Values
 ------------------------

-A `SimpleContextKey`, and thus `SingleContextKey` and `MultiContextKey` extending it, imply that once the associated context value constructed, it no longer changes.
-I.e. event though more sources provided for the same key in `ContextRegistry`, they won't affect the already constructed value.
+`SingleContextKey` and `MultiContextKey`, imply that once the associated context value constructed, it no longer changes.
+I.e. even though more sources provided for the same key in `ContextRegistry` they won't affect the already constructed value.

 However, it is possible to update context values.
 For that a `ContextUpKey` abstract context value key implementation may be used, or `SingleContextUpKey` and `MultiContextUpKey` implementations.